broadinstitute/cell-health/3.train/README.md

 ## Data

 Both the Cell Painting and Cell Health assays were acquired on the same cell lines (A549, ES2, and HCC44) in the same perturbations.
-The assays were acquired from a CRISPR experiment in which 65 genes and controls were knocked out with, in most cases, 2 different CRISPR guides.
+The assays were acquired from a CRISPR experiment in which 59 genes were knocked out with, in most cases, 2 different CRISPR guides.

 | Cell Line | Primary Site |
 | :-------- | :----------- |